SpiroGanas/MIMIC3py/README.rst

 This repository contains Python 3 code that will help you:
 * Download the data.
 * Load the data into Pandas data frames.

-The package is hosted on pypi at: https://pypi.python.org/pypi/MIMIC3py/0.11

-You can install it using `pip install MIMIC3py`